ropensci/rnoaa/cran-comments.md

 -----

-This version fixes a broken test and removes deprecated parameters from a set of functions.
+This version makes four functions defunct and makes some minor improvements.

 Thanks!
 Scott Chamberlain